 National Health and Medical Research Council offers opportunities for Aboriginal and Torres Strait Islander students enrolled in an Undergraduate or Postgraduate degree in a health or medical research related field to take up an internship in the agency.

 Our Indigenous Internship Program usually takes place between November and February each year.

 A limited number of places for internships are available in our Canberra and Melbourne offices.

-Applications for the 2017-2018 Indigenous Internship Program are now OPEN
+Applications for the 2017-2018 Indigenous Internship Program are now CLOSED

 The NHMRC’s Indigenous internship program provides a wide range of opportunities for Aboriginal and Torres Strait Islander students to gain insight into the work of the NHMRC, as well as to enhance their educational experience through practical work experience.
 An internship with the NHMRC provides: